MicrosoftDocs/windows-itpro-docs/windows/configuration/manage-connections-from-windows-operating-system-components-to-microsoft-services.md

 -   Run the following DISM command from an elevated command prompt: **dism /online /Disable-Feature /FeatureName:WindowsMediaPlayer**

 ### <a href="" id="bkmk-spotlight"></a>24.
-Windows spotlight
+Windows Spotlight

-Windows spotlight provides features such as different background images and text on the lock screen, suggested apps, Microsoft account notifications, and Windows tips.
-You can control it by using the user interface or through Group Policy.
+Windows Spotlight provides features such as different background images and text on the lock screen, suggested apps, Microsoft account notifications, and Windows tips.
+You can control it by using the user interface, MDM policy, or through Group Policy.

 If you're running Windows 10, version 1607 or later, you only need to enable the following Group Policy: